 In November 2022, WuXi Biologics reassigned the remaining contractually binding adintrevimab drug substance batches under the Commercial Manufacturing Agreement to contractually binding NVD200 drug substance batches under its Clinical Master Services Agreement.
-During the three months ended March 31, 2023, WuXi Biologics reassigned the remaining contractually binding NVD200 drug substance batches to VYD222 drug substance batches.
+In March 2023, WuXi Biologics reassigned the remaining contractually binding NVD200 drug substance batches to VYD222 drug substance batches.

-During the three months ended March 31, 2023, the remaining amount of the low eight-figure credit was applied to WuXi Biologics services as a reduction of research and development expenses and a reduction of accounts payable.
+In March 2023, the remaining amount of the low eight-figure credit was applied to WuXi Biologics services as a reduction of research and development expenses and a reduction of accounts payable.

-As of March 31, 2023, the total remaining cost of contractually binding VYD222 drug substance batches to be manufactured under the Clinical Master Services Agreement was \$15.1 million, which is expected to be incurred and paid in 2023.
+As of June 30, 2023, the total remaining cost of contractually binding VYD222 drug substance batches to be manufactured under the Clinical Master Services Agreement was less than \$0.1 million, which is expected to be incurred and paid in 2023.
+As of June 30, 2023, \$8.9 million related to the contractually binding VYD222 drug substance batches was included in accounts payable and accrued expenses, which is expected to be paid in the second half of 2023.